delmic/odemis/doc/develop/plugins.rst

  * Windows:
         ``\.config\odemis\plugins\`` in the user folder (ex: ``C:\Users\John\.config\odemis\plugins``)

-Note that if the directory doesn’t exist, it should ﬁrst be created.
+Note that if the directory doesn’t exist, it should first be created.
 On Linux, for the official plugins to automatically update, it is preferable to install them using a so-called "soft-link".
 So for instance, to install the tile acquisition plugin, you can type in a terminal: